 Discovery Bay is a relatively new community in eastern Contra Costa County, created as a planned community in 1964 on agricultural land previously known as the "Byron Tract."
-The original development was envisioned as a recreational community, with a network of excavated canals and residential lots connected to Delta waterways.
-Neighborhood-serving amenities also were planned and created.
-Today, Discovery Bay has grown into a full-service town with a community services district that coordinates water, sewer, and recreation services.
+The original development was envisioned as a recreational community, with a network of excavated bays and residential lots connected to Delta waterways.
+In the 1990s the County approved "Discovery Bay West," a 2,000-home project built around a new elementary school and four artificial lakes.
+Newer subdivisions have further expanded the community.
+Today, Discovery Bay has grown into a full-service town with a community services district (CSD) that coordinates water, sewer, and recreation services.
+The CSD also fulfills the role of a municipal advisory council and advises the County on planning, infrastructure, public safety, and other policy matters.

 Residents enjoy many outdoor amenities in their small community, including the golf course at the Discovery Bay Country Club, Discovery Bay Marina, several parks, and surrounding agricultural and open space land.
-Discovery Bay is primarily comprised of residential land uses along the canals, with pockets of commercial and office spaces that fulfill some daily service needs.
+Discovery Bay is primarily comprised of residential land uses along the bays, with pockets of commercial and office spaces that fulfill some daily service needs.
 Commercial uses include a shopping center at the corner of Highway 4 and Bixler Road that is anchored with a major grocery store.
 However, it has been difficult to attract commercial and office development to the community and some commercially zoned properties in town remain vacant.
 Residents cite their isolation from other cities as a challenge for access to employment and education opportunities.
 Residents are interested in improving pedestrian and bicycle safety along routes to schools and would like a high school to be established in Discovery Bay.

-The network of canals that provides recreational and aesthetic benefits also hinders emergency access.
+The network of bays that provides recreational and aesthetic benefits also hinders emergency access.
 Residents are concerned with ingress and egress in the event of a disaster.
-Furthermore, the community's close proximity to the water increases the risk of inundation from sea-level rise.
+Furthermore, the community's close proximity to the water increases the risk of inundation from sealevel rise.